dawisen/rock-quiz/README.md

 # Rock Quiz
-Find out what type of rock you are
+What type of rock are you?